-Travel to The Philippines does however come with risks.
-Some areas, particularly in the south, are exposed to radical guerilla type activity caused by extreme religious views.
-In some cases these activities are funded by kidnap for ransom so foreign travellers are especially at risk. , while others have a relatively high level of kidnap risk purely for financial gain.
+Travel to the Philippines does however come with certain risks.
+Some areas, particularly in the south, are exposed to radical guerilla-type activity caused by extreme religious views.
+In some cases, these activities are funded by kidnap for ransom groups, so foreign travellers are especially at risk.
+While other regions have a relatively high level of kidnap risk purely for financial gain.

-This activity has also included open warfare on the streets of some cities and villages and the occasional bomb in other parts of the country.
+This activity has also included open warfare on the streets of some cities and villages and the occasional bomb in other parts of the country, which affects the overall safety in the Philippines.
 And while it hasn’t posed an imminent risk as yet, the presence of US forces in The Philippines and recent disputes with China over islands in the South China Sea put the country at risk if things escalate further.

-Risk Management in The Philippines
+Risk Management in the Philippines

 For travellers who are high-profile, or well known, or people of influence, we would obviously advocate travelling with a security detail at the moment with everything that’s going on over there.
-Equally, companies sending journalists over to explore (or freelance journalists traveling under their own steam), either to research or conduct interviews, would be wise to reach out to a risk management provider who has experience operating in the Philippines.
+Equally, companies sending journalists over to explore (or freelance journalists travelling under their own steam), either to research or conduct interviews, would be wise to reach out to a risk management provider who has experience operating in the Philippines.

 Even organisations who are active in the country providing charitable aid are at risk and shouldn’t assume that their mission, so to speak, makes them less vulnerable to threat than others.

-Everyone’s budget is obviously different but professional security or risk management company won’t oversell the requirements that each of those individual’s organisations need.
+Everyone’s budget is obviously different but professional security or risk management company won’t oversell the requirements that each of those individual’s organisations needs.
 It may be as simple as a single security advisor, or a project manager with a driver, or it might be something that’s a little more detailed depending on the situation at hand.
-Obviously, you’d tailor the response to the perceived or actual threats that are at hand for that particular traveller.
+Evidently, you’d tailor the response to the perceived or actual threats that are at hand for that particular traveller.

 Whichever way you go, choose a company with local experience and/or a local security team.
 No matter how much international experience your usual team may have, nothing matches local knowledge.
-Obviously we’d be happy to discuss your needs.
+Obviously, we’d be happy to discuss your needs.
 Please reach out to me directly if you have any questions.

-Local Risks in The Philippines
+Local Travel Security Risks in the Philippines

 Specific risks in The Philippines can include limited mobility.
-With the population spread over 7,000 islands, you’ll often find yourself having to use airplanes or ferries get to your destination.
+With the population spread over 7,000 islands, you’ll often find yourself having to use aeroplanes or ferries to get to your destination.
 The standard of some of these may be lower than you find at home plus you can also be at the mercy of the extreme typhoons that can sweep through the country during the latter months of the year.

 And even if you are playing by the rules, you could find yourself caught in the crossfire if law enforcement agencies happen to be active in the same area that you are.
 Be cautious about where you wander and try to stick to main thoroughfares and venues.

-Mobility and Accommodation in The Philippines
+Mobility and Accommodation in the Philippines

-Rounding off, we’d reinforce our usual warnings – travel with a grab bag and make sure you have contact details of local embassy and consulates on hand as well as details of pre-screened hospitals in case the need arises.
+Rounding off, we’d reinforce our usual warnings – travel with a grab bag and make sure you have contact details of the local embassy and consulates on hand as well as details of pre-screened hospitals in case the need arises.

 For more details on these, download our Business Travel Safety and Security Check List by signing up below.